Skip to Main Content

 - 16B Enter the Number of Weeks an Outlet Had Limited Occupancy Due to COVID-19.
 This is the number of weeks during the year than an outlet implemented limited public occupancy practices for in person services at the library building in response to the Coronavirus (COVID-19) pandemic.

-- Key words here are "limited public occupancy practices", so how many weeks during the pandemic are you letting patrons in the building?
+- Key words here are "limited public occupancy practices".
 Limited public occupancy practices can include reduced hours open, limits on the number of public members inside the physical building, appointment only on–site library use, visitor time limits, closed stacks or meeting rooms, etc.

 - The Number of Weeks an Outlet Had Limited Occupancy Due to COVID–19 should not be greater than the Number of Weeks an Outlet is Open (Q9.16).